refuel-ai/autolabel/README.md

 2. cd refuel-oracle
 3. `pip install .`

+To download benchmark datasets:

+1. Either you can run the `get_data.py` script in `data/` directory:
+`python get_data.py`

+2. Or you can download a single zip file with all CSV files from here: https://drive.google.com/file/d/157z6pz7IgOsk9x9ObwcvpZgeBOapEV9C/view?usp=sharing and unzip it inside the `data/` directory

 ## What is Autolabel?

 Large language models have been trained on internet-scale data and are extremely good at content understanding, especially in a few-shot capacity (also called in-context learning).
 This means that an LLM can perform many tasks with just a few examples provided.
 This can be especially useful for auto-labeling data for many diverse tasks with just a few examples.